Command Line Reference

 Simulate FASTQ files with gzip compression or as plain text

--n, --num-reads <num_reads>
+--num-reads <num_reads>

 Simulate this many reads

-Run up to this many processes simultaneously
+Use up to this many CPUs simultaneously

 --force, --no-force